 My experience with quitting sugar and the wonders it worked for my skin was the first article I wrote which was published on MindBodyGreen.
 At the time I did not have a site.
 I just wanted to share my experience with other people who were struggling with acne.
 I had a twitter handle which was linked to the article.
 While most women contacted me to ask for more information, I got some comments saying that people have been eating sugar for 1000’s of years and why suddenly it was such a big problem.

-While sugarcane has been consumed by humans for centuries and the process of crystallization of sugar cane juice to get sugar was known to man, it involved boiling the sugar cane juice till it crystallized.
+While sugarcane has been consumed by humans for centuries and the process of crystallisation of sugar cane juice to get sugar was known to man, it involved boiling the sugar cane juice till it crystallised.
 This was a tedious process and no one was doing it all the time.
 Sugar was also expensive and not everyone could afford it.
 Today sugar is available freely and is very cheap.
 It is added to almost every product like bread, pizza sauces, drinks etc. It is almost difficult to avoid sugar.
 Then there is high fructose corn syrup which is added to processed foods.

 What I find little unsettling is the reactions I get from people when I tell a person to quit either sugar or dairy to clear their skin.
 The reaction always comes from people who do not have acne.
 I am very active on Quora where I share what works for my acne and tell people what to avoid to get rid of their acne.
 I get comments asking me where the scientific studies are and if I can share the link to the research papers that prove there is a link between diet and acne.
 A little note about me – I am not a researcher neither do I have a lab where I do studies.
 My site exists to help people who suffer from acne.
 I do not force people to visit my site.
 Neither do I force people to quit any food.